agoda-com/standards-c-sharp/docs/services/avoid-constructor-over-injection.md

 > If you examine the code it should quickly become apparent that the Collect method encapsulates a cluster of dependencies: IAccountsReceivable, IRateExchange and IUserContext.
 In this case it's pretty obvious because they are already encapsulated in a single private method.
 In real production code, you may need to perform a series of internal refactorings before a pattern starts to emerge and you can extract an interface that aggregates several dependencies.

-Now we've identified this cluster of dependencies, we can extract them into their own concern:
+Now we've identified this behavior and cluster of dependencies, we can extract it into its own concern:

 ```c#
 public interface IOrderCollector